 Modeling the Environment

 The coverage prediction done with the network planning tool needs a model of the real environment in order to predict the coverage area for each BTS.
 For now the model consist of the location and the transmit power of each BTS.
-However, as mentioned before the coverage area of the BTS depends also on the landscape characteristics.
+However, as mentioned before, the coverage area of the BTS depends also on the landscape characteristics.
 A representation of the landscape is defined by a digital elevation model that describes the surface.

 The digital elevation model used for the coverage estimation offers a resolution of 25 meters, which means that each pixel covers 25 by 25 meters.
 During our research we have seen that the resolution of the underlaying elevation model directly affects the quality and, therefore, the accuracy of the coverage prediction.

-To improve the coverage prediction further we integrated a building block model for the two research areas.
-For the city of Linz, the footprint of every buildings is known from OpenStreetMap, though, their height is unknown.
+To improve the coverage prediction further, we integrated a building block model for the two research areas.
+For the city of Linz, the footprint of every building is known from OpenStreetMap, though, their height is unknown.
 For these buildings we assumed a medium height of 15 meters.
 On the contrary, the city of Vienna provides a building model with height information.
-The building model of the city of Vienna consists of the footprint of the building and a category that specify its height.
+The building model of the city of Vienna consists of the footprint of the buildings and a category that specifies its height.
 The available height categories are:

 1.6 - 4.5 m